AlphaJack/toc/README.md

 You should now be able to run `toc -h` to display a list of parameter you can use.

-See [USAGE.md](./USAGE.md) for step-by-step explanations of the different features, and <https://regex101.com/r/ngzZXN/1> for examples of valid and invalid comments.
+See [USAGE.md](./USAGE.md) for step-by-step explanations of the different features, and languages that don't need comments (e.g. Markdown) or needs special attention (e.g. CSS)

+See <https://regex101.com/r/ngzZXN/1> for examples of valid and invalid comments.

 ## How can I contribute?